Hodge realizations of 1-motives and the derived Albanese: Introduction

 \subsection{Acknowledgments.}

-It should become clear from the above how much this paper owes to Luca Barbieri-Viale and Bruno Kahn.
-In addition, the author is grateful to them for reading the first draft of the paper and numerous remarks.
-Special thanks go to the referee for his (or her) generous help in turning a raw draft into an article.
+The author is grateful to Chuck Weibel and the referee(s) for their generous help in turning a raw draft into an article.
 This research was partially supported by NSF grants DMS-0701106, DMS-0901707.